jmupz/jmopenorders/docs/source/upgrade.rst

 ..
 Note::
     Make sure to check the changelog for every patch version of the upgrading target and make changes accordingly.
-    Check the logs for Spirit deprecation warnings.
+    Check the logs for deprecation warnings.

 ..
 Warning::
     Trying to skip a minor version while upgrading will break things.
 For example, it's